Protect your Android device

 To learn how to decide whether you should use a certain app, see how Security in a Box chooses the tools and services we recommend.

-Some authoritarian governments have demanded tech companies ban certain apps in their countries.
+Some governments have demanded tech companies ban certain apps in their countries.
 When that happens, your contacts may encourage you to "root" your device in order to install banned apps by going to third-party app stores or websites.
 In fact, "rooting" your device is not necessary if you use techniques to circumvent your country's censorship when setting up your phone.

 We recommend not rooting your device, as it puts you at greater risk from infection with malicious code.